 As an animal welfare organization, MCHA proudly uses trained Animal Ambassadors as an integral part of our education programs.
-A hands-on demonstration with an ambassador snake or dog increases interest and excitement in learning about animals and their welfare.
-MCHA’s humane education programs teach community members about common animal welfare issues, how to co-exist with wild neighbors, celebrate the human-animal bond, and teach individuals how to be safe, respectful, and responsible around animals.
-Most of our Animal Ambassadors have been adopted from the local animal shelter or nearby rescue groups and play an important role in promoting our welfare and advocacy mission.
+A hands-on demonstration with an ambassador increases interest and excitement in learning about animals and their welfare.
+Most of our Animal Ambassadors have been adopted from the local animal shelter or nearby rescue groups and play an important role in promoting our mission.

 Toad - German Shepherd

-Toad is a 1-year old German Shepherd puppy.
+Toad is an 18-month old German Shepherd.
 Joining MCHA in February 2019, Toad demonstrated he would make a perfect Animal Ambassador with his calm, pleasant, and friendly nature.
 He wins over just about everyone he meets and loves everyone back in return!
-Except for cats.
-He has a big fear of cats!
-Toad has been a great addition to MCHA and works hard in the office by taking naps almost every hour.
+Toad is still in training but has been a great addition to MCHA and works hard in the office and in the community.